Main agreement Finance Norway - NITO

 In a company where NITO has a company group, questions regarding general terms and conditions of employment that are not regulated in the employment contract must be resolved between the company and the employee representatives.

-In addition, agreements may be established locally between the company and the company group on issues of a general nature for the members of NITO who are covered by the Agreement.
+In addition, agreements may be established locally between the company and the company group on issues of a general nature for the members of NITO who are covered by this agreement.

 The individual member of NITO can himself, possibly with the assistance of a union representative, raise the issue of changing the agreed working arrangement with the company.